1992: The eight recruits

 Mark Ricciuto, 16, was the youngest of the eight.
 The Waikerie senior premiership star made the All Australian Teal Cup side in 1991 and was pursued enthusiastically by Crows football manager Neil Kerley.

-Seventeen-year-old key position player Sean Wellman, from North Adelaide, was rated as South Australia’s best player at the Teal Cup and made his league debut in 1991.
+Seventeen-year-old key position player Sean Wellman, from North Adelaide, was rated as South Australia’s best player at the Teal Cup and made his SANFL league debut in 1991.

 Forward Anthony Ingerson, 22, won Central District’s best-and-fairest in 1991 and was the first from this group to play for the Crows in main trials.

 Anthony Modra, 22, showed promise at full forward with West Adelaide after being convinced to give the SANFL another shot.
+He kicked eight goals in West’s 1991 elimination final win against Port Adelaide.

 Michael DiBiase, a 20-year-old rover or half-forward who made his league debut with Woodville-West Torrens in 1991, booked his spot with four goals in a Crows internal trial.